mstocco/mariostoc.co/content/traininglog/20220213-ironman2022-28weeksout.md

 Good sleep last night and a bit more of the Campenaerts mobility routine to start the day.

-For reference, I rode the very same _Waterfront Clockwise_ route [55 weeks ago](https://mariostoc.co/traininglog/ironman2021-36weeksout?tue) with next to identical weather conditions at the same time of the day.
-Today I was home 12 minutes sooner.
-Last year, I was pretty smoked on the end of a 3 week daily training streak.
-Today, I was feeling stronger than expected on my first time on my road bike, outside, in a long time.
+For reference, I rode the very same _Waterfront Clockwise_ route [55 weeks ago](https://mariostoc.co/traininglog/ironman2021-36weeksout?tue) with identical weather and at the same time of the day.
+Today I was home **12 minutes sooner**.
+Last year, I was pretty smoked near the end of a 3-week daily training streak.
+Today, I was feeling stronger than expected on my first outside road ride, in forever.

 <!---->
 ## THURSDAY FEB 17